 Plastic ring support roller wheels - drill out 2" furniture roller wheel (LOL)

-Indicator pot plastic gear - (see parts list at top)
+Indicator pot plastic gear - 1022C (72 teeth, verified)

 Manuals and other Links